dtube/avalon/doc/leader-101.md

 ```

 Make sure to have `MAX_PEERS` set to a high number (50+ recommended).
 The network needs a few of those public nodes, but it is strongly discouraged to produce blocks from a publicly declared node IP.

+## Do a video to announce your leader node
+You will need to get a lot of votes from the stake holders in order to produce blocks.
+A good idea for new leaders is to create a video to explain who they are, and why they run an Avalon node, and why they want to be elected.
+Most of the elected leaders have went through this process, and it's an easy way to gather organic votes at the beggining.